Fsu0413/QtCompile/library/999-Misc/004-Histories.md

 Upload 5.15.0-beta1 series.
 (VS2017 and VS2019 shared builds are not provided due to QtWebEngine compile failure)

 ## 2020.2.6
-Upload Windows on ARM64 cross compile. (for now it only supports Qt 5.12 and later using VS2017.)
+Upload Windows on ARM64 cross build. (for now it only supports Qt 5.12 and later using VS2017.)

 ## 2020.2.5
 Upload Qt 5.12.7 Series.
 (Qt 5.12.7 actually released on 31st, Jan., but I didn't mention it....)